spencerdodd/spotplay/README.md

 ## Next Steps

+#### Convert individual Spotify songs or albums in the same manner

+Shouldn't be limited to playlists

 #### Creation of Spotify Playlists from GPlayMusic and Other Sources

 Because just because I don't like Spotify doesn't mean that everyone feels that way...